+In came the High Cellarer.
+He was a stubborn man.
+“With luck, his property will belong to us by nightfall.
 At the abbey gates, the knight changed into his old threadbare clothes.
 He went into the abbot’s hall and knelt as he greeted those present.
-Straightway the abbot asked, “have you the money?”
-“Not a penny,” said the knight, testing their attitude towards the destitute.
-“Why come?”
-“To ask for an extension.”
+Straightway the abbot asked, “have you the money?
+“Not a penny, said the knight, testing their attitude towards the poor.
+“Then why come?
+“To ask for an extension.
 Said the knight.
-“Your time is gone,” said the abbot.
-“You have nothing.”
-The knight answered, “Well, judge, be my friend and defend me.”
-“I answer to the abbot,” said the judge.
-“Well, good sir sheriff, you be my friend!”
-“No, no, not me,” the sheriff said.
+“Your time has gone, said the abbot.
+“You have nothing.
+The knight answered, “Well, judge, be my friend and defend me.
+“I answer to the abbot, said the judge.
+“Well, good sir sheriff, you be my friend!
+“No, no, not me, the sheriff said.
 “Well, good Abbot, you be my friend, please hold my land until I meet your demands.
-I will be your true servant and serve you well.”
-The abbot swore a full oath: “Through him crucified, get your land where you want, because you will not get it from me!
-Get out that knight.”
+I will be your true servant and serve you well.

-The abbot sat still, his mouth wide open, the pheasant’s leg in mid air.
-He threw back his head and shouted at the Prior, “Give me my gold.”
-“Prior,” said the knight, “I gave the gold to you, so you could deposit it into the abbey treasury instead of it going into the abbot’s pocket.”
-He slammed the door as he left the building feeling as though a weight had gone from off his shoulders.
-Outside, he put on his best clothes given him by Robin and his men and rode back to Uttersdale singing a merry tune.
-His good wife waiting for him at the gate said, “Welcome dear husband, do we still have a home?”
-“Good news, my dear, Robin’s loan has beaten the churchmen, secured our property, and now we can sleep safe and secure in our beds.”
+The abbot sat still, his mouth wide open, the pheasant’s leg in mid-air.
+He threw his head back and shouted at the Prior, “Give me my gold.”
+Said the knight to the Prior.
+“Don’t let the Abbot get the money.
+Put it in the abbey’s treasury away from his thieving hands.”
+The knight slammed the door as he left the building feeling as though a weight had lifted from off his shoulders.
+Outside, he donned his best clothes given by Robin and his men and rode back to Uttersdale singing a merry tune.
+His good wife, waiting for him at the gate said, “Welcome dear husband, are we now homeless?
+“Good news, my dear, Robin’s loan beat the churchmen at their own game.
+Our property is secure and they will not worry us any more.

 Third Fytte.
 Robin beats the Sheriff of Nottingham.

 Being ready with an arrow Much shot the monk in the breast.
-The monk fell to the ground and all his men fled.
+The monk fell to the ground and his men fled.
 They took the monk to Robin’s lodge and made him wash.
-During dinner Robin asked, “Where do you live?”
-“Saint Mary’s Abbey,” said the Monk, “I answer to no man here.”
-“What office do you hold?”
-Asked Robin; “Sir, the High Cellarer.”
-“You are welcome.”
-Said Robin, “ever may I prosper; fetch the best wine, this Monk shall drink with me.
-To think, I feared our Lady; the Patron Saint of Saint Mary’s Abbey might fail me.”
-“It looks as though this Monk of her Abbey, brings your pay,” said John.
-“And she is the guarantor of the money I loaned the knight,” said Robin.
+During dinner, Robin asked, “Where do you live, “Saint Mary’s Abbey, said the Monk, “I answer to no man here.
+“What office do you hold, Asked Robin; “Sir, the High Cellarer.
+“You are welcome.
+Said Robin, “ever may I prosper; fetch the best wine, this Monk will drink with me.
+To think, I feared our Lady; the Patron Saint of Saint Mary’s Abbey might fail me.

-Sir Richard at the Lee arrived while it was still light.
+Sir Richard of the Lee arrived while it was still light.
 Dismounting, he knelt on one knee.
-“May God save you, Robin Hood, and your company!”
-“Welcome be thou; noble knight, do you still own your land, the truth, tell me now?”
+“May God save you, Robin Hood, and your company.
+“Welcome be thou; noble knight, do you still own your land, the truth, tell me now.
 “Yes, thanks to you, good sir.
-Don’t be angry with my lateness; I came by a tournament and helped a poor cheated yeoman.”
-“Sir Knight,” said Robin, “Any man that helps a yeoman is a friend of mine.”
-“I bring the four hundred pounds you loaned me,” said the knight, “and twenty marks for your kindness.”
-Robin refused the money saying, “nay, for Lady by her High Cellarer has sent me my pay.”
-After Robin finished telling his tale the knight laughed and exclaimed, “By my pledge, your money is ready here!”
-“Yes,” said Robin, “the monks paid your loan with interest, I have the £400 I loaned you plus £400 more, so I want nothing from you.
-The £400 you earned during the last year replaces the £400 you lost to your friends, your son is out of jail and we are both £400 richer than this time last year.
+Don’t be angry with my lateness; I came by a tournament and helped a poor cheated yeoman.
+“Sir Knight, said Robin, “Any man that helps a yeoman is a friend of mine.
+“I bring the £400 you loaned me, said the knight, “and twenty marks for your kindness.
+Robin refused the money saying, “nay, for Lady by her High Cellarer has sent me my pay.
+After Robin finished telling his tale the knight laughed and exclaimed, “By my pledge, your money is ready here!
+“Yes, said Robin, “the monks paid your loan with interest.
+I have the £400 I loaned you plus £400 more.
+I am satisfied with what I have and for that reason, I have written off your debt to me.
+The £400 you earned during the year covers the £400 you lost to your friends, your son is out of jail and we are both £400 better off than we were this time last year.

 Fifth Fytte.
 Robin Hood is given protection by Sir Richard